POETSII/tinsel/doc/custom/README.md

 to use the sample accelerator.

 **Step 4**.
-Use the `config.py` script to generate Verilog macros containin all the Tinsel parameters.
-Make sure the generated file is in the same directory as your accelerator.
+Use the `config.py` script to generate Verilog macros containing all the Tinsel parameters.
+Make sure the generated file is in the same directory as any file that includes it.

 ```
 python config.py vpp > config.v